bi-sdal/training/docs/008-rstudio.md

 ### From the terminal

-When RStudio locks up and you need to restart it
+When RStudio locks up and you need to restart it.
+Note you will need to be on the VPN if you are not on the VT wireless.

 1. Open a terminal
 2. `ssh` into lightfoot: `ssh pid@lightfoot.vbi.vt.edu`